canonical/craft-parts/docs/reference/plugins/python.rst

 Dependencies
 ------------

-By default this plugin uses Python from the base.
+By default this plugin uses Python from the base when it is available and appropriate to use.
+This depends on the tool and format in use.

+* The bases used by Rockcraft do not contain Python, so it will need to be supplied in ROCKs that use it.
+* Snaps that use strict confinement will use the version of Python in the base.
+Snaps that use classic confinement will use the host system's Python.

 If a different interpreter is desired, it must be bundled (including the ``venv`` module) and its path must be included in the ``PATH`` environment variable.

-Use of python3-<python-package> in stage-packages will force the inclusion of the Python interpreter.
+Use of ``python3-<python-package>`` in stage-packages will force the inclusion of the Python interpreter.